kaylamariem/Beginner-activities/README.md

 ## Activities
 Hi!
 I am Kayla.
 I am new in programming.
 I choose python as my first programming language to master because I am interested in building rest-api frameworks, and creating automation tools using it for future projects and I love the modules that you can use in python.
+But for now I will start my programming journey from the basics.

 - script.py
 Problem: You are a physics teacher preparing for the upcoming semester.
 You want to provide your students with some functions that will help them calculate some fundamental physical properties.